A tale of two shuffle algebras: The shuffle algebra with spectral parameters

 \end{definition}

 Pictorially, the RHS of \eqref{eqn:wheel} may be represented as follows:

 Note the symbol ``blue over blue" to the right of Figure 14.
-Given two colors $\gamma_1$ and $\gamma_2$, placing $\gamma_1$ over $\gamma_2$ is a prescription that indicates that the braid in question be multiplied by the product of $f(y/y')$, where $y$ (respectively $y'$) goes over all variables on strands whose left endpoint has color $\gamma_1$ (respectively $\gamma_2$), and the leftmost endpoint with variable $y$ is above the leftmost endpoint with variable $y'$. \\
+Given two colors $\gamma_1$ and $\gamma_2$, placing $\gamma_1$ over $\gamma_2$ is a prescription that indicates that the braid in question be multiplied by the product of $f(y/y')$, where $y$ (respectively $y'$) goes over all variables on strands whose left endpoint has color $\gamma_1$ (respectively $\gamma_2$), and the leftmost endpoint with variable $y$ is above the leftmost endpoint with variable $y'$.
+This is meant to account for the product of $f$'s on the second line of \eqref{eqn:wheel}. \\